adamhatton/quizle-drf-api/README.md

 	- Users to retrieve a list of Quizzes
 	- Users to create a quiz
 	- Additional 'count' fields to be added to the serializer (likes_count, completed_count, comments_count)
-	- Quizzes to be filtered based category, owner and score_owner
+	- Quizzes to be filtered based on category, owner and score_owner
 	- Quizzes to be searched based on username or Quiz Title
 	- Quizzes to be ordered based on likes_count and completed_count
 - A RetrieveUpdateDestroyAPIView which enables: